JosephM101/PriceCalc-Legacy/README.md

 # PriceCalc
-**A list-based price calculator for Android that also calculates tax.**
+**A list-based price calculator for Android that also calculates tax, with a focus on simplicity.**

 > Supports Android 7.1 (API level 25) and newer
 >